OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ### Information Disclosure

 The primary live source of information for EVE markets is the game client UI which shows a live view of the current order book for each asset, as well as historical pricing information.
 CCP provides third party developer APIs which expose similar information \(see below\), but the game client is always the most up to date view of the markets.
 Several important metrics are visible from the game client including the volume \(total assets traded\) to date, and the current spread \(difference between best buy price and best sell price\) between buyers and sellers.
 The order book for a given asset displays price, volume and location for each order, but does *not* display the names of market participants.
-However, the names of market participants *are* recorded and visible to each counterparty when a transaction is completed.
-This is a unique feature of EVE markets which is quite different from other financial markets where anonymity is preserved between counterparties.[^3]  This feature also provides an opportunity for traders to gather more information about other market participants, for example by buying or selling in small quantities to competing bids in order to discover the names of competitors.
+However, the names of market participants *are* recorded and visible to each counter-party when a transaction is completed.
+This is a unique feature of EVE markets which is quite different from other financial markets where anonymity is preserved between counter-parties.[^3]  This feature also provides an opportunity for traders to gather more information about other market participants, for example by buying or selling in small quantities to competing bids in order to discover the names of competitors.

 Recent EVE expansions have added the ability to create market hubs in player-owned structures.
 These hubs are added to the market for the region they are located in, allowing orders to be placed from player-owned locations.
 Although market hubs are now included in regional markets, the player-owned structure itself may not be publicly accessible, or accessibility may change during the course of a day's market events.
 As a result: